awsdocs/amazon-rds-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

 Before you can create an Aurora MySQL DB cluster that is a cross\-region Read Replica, you must enable binary logging on your source Aurora MySQL DB cluster\.
 Cross\-region replication for Aurora MySQL uses MySQL binary replication to replay changes on the cross\-region Read Replica DB cluster\.

 To enable binary logging on an Aurora MySQL DB cluster, update the `binlog_format` parameter for your source DB cluster\.
-The `binlog_format` parameter is a cluster\-level parameter that is in the `default.aurora5.6` cluster parameter group by default\.
+The `binlog_format` parameter is a cluster\-level parameter that is in the default cluster parameter group\.
 If your DB cluster uses the default DB cluster parameter group, you will need to create a new DB cluster parameter group to modify `binlog_format` settings\.
 We recommend that you set the `binlog_format` to `MIXED`\.
 However, you can also set `binlog_format` to `ROW` or `STATEMENT` if you need a specific binlog format\.
 Reboot your Aurora DB cluster for the change to take effect\.

 For more information, see [Amazon Aurora DB Cluster and DB Instance Parameters](Aurora.Managing.md#Aurora.Managing.ParameterGroups) and [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\.